wflopbracis/WFLOP_meta_learning/README.md

 ├── /final_dataset/                 # Refined epsilon dataset for each parameter and for all instances ├── /Instances/
 │   ├── /instance_generator/        # Files for creating additional wind farm sites
-│   ├── /site/                      # All Wind farm sites used in the project │   ├── /wind/                      # Wind files and their probabilities │   └── /wtg/                       # Power generated per turbine type for specific wind velocities ├── /raw_results/
+│   ├── /site/                      # All Wind farm sites used in the study │   ├── /wind/                      # Wind files and their probabilities │   └── /wtg/                       # Power generated per turbine type for specific wind velocities ├── /raw_results/